anasedova/anasedova.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a researcher at Apple's Machine Learning Research team and a postdoctoral researcher at ITU Copenhagen.
+I am a postdoctoral researcher at ITU Copenhagen and a researcher at Apple's Machine Learning Research team.
 I did my PhD in Computer Science in the [Data Mining and Machine Learning Research Group](https://dm.cs.univie.ac.at) at the University of Vienna, advised by [Ben Roth](https://www.benjaminroth.net).
 Previously, I received my M.Sc. degrees in Computational Linguistics and Computer Science at the [Center for Information and Language Processing](https://www.cis.uni-muenchen.de/), [LMU Munich](https://www.lmu.de/en/index.html), with a full scholarship from the [German Academic Exchange Service](https://www.daad.de/en/).